Academic Representation

 There are many ways in which students can get involved in representing the student voice to the university.

-• Run to be a course rep - These elections usually take place in early Michaelmas Term through your department or faculty
+- Run to be a course rep - These elections usually take place in early Michaelmas Term through your department

-• Run to be a Sabbatical Officer - Leadership elections take place in Hilary Term
+- Run to be a Sabbatical Officer - Leadership elections take place in Hilary Term each year

-• Talk to the reps about your opinions - All of these reps are open to hearing your student feedback for them to feedback into their representative work
+- Talk to the reps about your opinions - All of these reps are open to hearing your thoughts to feed into their representation work